 THE EDEN PROJECT - GRIMSHAW ARCHITECTS

-In a world now aware of the heavy consequences of this attitude, the Eden Project complex - the first in a series of international projects - overcomes this dualism to focus on the interdependence between plants and people and promote change, first of all on a local level.
+In a world now reckoning with the consequences of this mindset, the Eden Project redefines the narrative.
+As the first in a series of global initiatives, it moves beyond the false dualism of man versus nature, embracing the interdependence between plants and people to drive meaningful, localized change.